-Coss for gallanty in command of his focus for gallanty in command of his piatoon in the fighting that followed.
+Rolt was awarded his first Military Cross for gallantry in command of his platoon in the fighting that followed.
 The first stage of captivity involved a wearying trek to the railhead.
-He made his first escape attempt by div-ing into a dich when the attention of the ourark was distracted.
+He made his first escape attempt by diving into a ditch when the attention of the guards was distracted.